Yomguithereal/colifrapy/docs/cacher.rst

 -----------
 As for the logger, if a cacher was initialized by the settings while running colifrapy, "cache" will be a reserved attribute of any of your models.

+It is possible to register more than one cache instance with the Settings class.
+To achieve this, see :ref:`cache settings <cacherSettings>`.

 .. code-block:: python

     from colifrapy import Model